Part 2: Whole Body Learning Revolution

 How to teach in a fun and interesting way

-Discussing teaching strategies with Yolanda Fryling, Michael Power & Dennis Alexander.
-Meet Miss Doobee & Miss Dontbee demonstrating different teaching strategies.
+Discussing teaching piano strategies with Yolanda Fryling, Michael Power & Dennis Alexander.
+Meet Miss Doobee & Miss Dontbee demonstrating creative piano teaching strategies.
 Exploring backing tracks.

 Teaching complex rhythms & using tablets for reading music